XMadMax/XBenchmark/readme.md

 ## Install

-Copy this php anywhere on your system
+Copy XBenchmark.php anywhere on your system
+Works either Windows & Linux

 -----------------------------------
 ### Method 1 (For any PHP)